 Employees are more likely to adopt and engage with employer-seeded health savings accounts (HSAs)

-Simply by offering to contribute to employee HSAs, employers see an increase in account adoption.
+Simply by offering to contribute to employee HSAs, employers see an increase in account adoption.1

 Average HSA Adoption Rate:

-Employer contributions also influence how much employees contribute themselves
+Employer contributions also influence how much employees contribute to their accounts

 Employers that make contributions: